 Salt

-Use any fine salt or let the salt to dissolve in a bit of water before adding to the mixture.
-You don’t want to dissolve the salt with the beer as this might slow down the yeast.
+This is because you don’t want to dissolve the salt with the beer as this might slow down the yeast.

 What kind of beer is best for beer bread ?